djbetterly/cooling-bean-stirrer-aillio-compatible/README.md

 ### Stir Paddle (PA6-CF)

-* Print upside-down.
+* Print upside-down
-* Supports: build plate only.
+* Supports: build plate only
-* Add a pause to insert the embedded nut.
+* Add a pause to insert the embedded nut
-* Optional: coat in resin and sand for a smoother finish.
+* Optional: resin coat + sand for smoother finish

 ### Thumb Screws

-* Pause print to insert the M5 screw.
+* Pause print to insert the M5 screw
-* Secure with resin or superglue.
+* Secure using resin or cyanoacrylate

 ---